yetanotherchris/Remy/README.md

 ### Writing your own Plugin

-Better docs coming soon.

 Plugins are simple to write:

 1. `install-package Remy.Core`
 2. Implement `ITask`
 3. If you require custom elements in the YAML file for your task, implement `ITaskConfig`.
 See the [WindowsFeatureTask](https://github.com/yetanotherchris/Remy/blob/master/src/Remy.Core/Tasks/Plugins/WindowsFeatureTask.cs) and [WindowsFeatureTaskConfig](https://github.com/yetanotherchris/Remy/blob/master/src/Remy.Core/Tasks/Plugins/WindowsFeatureTaskConfig.cs) files for examples.
 The `SetConfiguration` method is the important part.
+4. The easiest way to debug is to clone Remy, and add a project dependency in `Remy.Core` to your plugin.
+It will then find your plugin when loading.

-You should then pack and push your plugin onto nuget.org or your custom nuget server, and tag it with "remy-plugin" in the nuspec file.
+5. Once you're done, pack and push to nuget with the tag "remy-plugin".